-Typically, above a certain level, the UPS will also operate in conjunction with a standby diesel generator, which once operational will take over from the UPS and maintain the power supply until the mains power is restored.
+Typically, above a certain level, the uninterruptible power supply will also operate in conjunction with a standby diesel generator, which once operational will take over from the UPS system and maintain the backup power supply until the mains power is restored.

-The justification behind this type of investment is fairly simple – the cost incurred from a loss of power and the resulting business interruption is significantly greater than the cost of the system put in place to guard against it.
+The justification behind this type of investment is fairly simple – the cost incurred from a power loss and the resulting business interruption is significantly greater than the cost of the backup UPS system put in place to guard against it.

 Banks dependent on highly resilient business infrastructure systems and services.
-UPS’s are therefore a vital and fundamental component of this.
-A key consideration for this type of installation is the need to maintain high availability.
+Uninterruptible power supplies are therefore a vital and fundamental component of this.
+A key consideration for this type of UPS installation is the need to maintain high availability.
 Alongside this, other considerations may include the requirement to reduce ongoing costs, increase energy efficiency and have the flexibility to support the growth of the business infrastructure and services in the future.

 Consumers are especially sensitive to the perceived security of their data and the competence of institutions in safeguarding their personal information, so the minimisation of downtime due to technical issues is doubly important.

-While the ease of use in interacting with a cloud-based data centre can seem effortless for the end user; businesses who provide the experience know that cloud solutions require investments in hardware and operations in order to remain secure, reliable, and accessible at all times.
-The modern digital equipment employs microprocessors that run at frequencies of up to several gigahertz, carrying out millions of operations per second.
+While the ease of use in interacting with a cloud-based data centre can seem effortless for the end-user; businesses who provide the experience know that cloud solutions require investments in hardware and operations in order to remain secure, reliable, and accessible at all times.
+Modern digital equipment employs microprocessors that run at frequencies of up to several gigahertz, carrying out millions of operations per second.

-Our range of UPS, generators and emergency lighting products are ideally suited to financial service applications, and we deliver to and support many of the largest financial services organisations in the UK such as the Royal Bank of Scotland (RBS).
-Our work with RBS, including the scope of work and solution can be read here.
+Our range of UPS solutions, standby generators and emergency lighting products are ideally suited to financial service applications, and we deliver to and support many of the largest financial services organisations in the UK such as the Royal Bank of Scotland (RBS).
+Our work with RBS, including the scope of work and solution, can be read here.

-Our UPS systems range from modular three-phase units through to standalone models and compact single-phase UPS and UPS designed to handle regenerative loads from lifts.
-Complementing these are kite-marked, performance-tested static inverters for emergency lighting systems and a range of compact, quiet and efficient generators, which complete the portfolio, whilst our own team of engineers are there to support them nationwide, 24/7, 365 days a year.
+Our uninterruptible power supplies range from modular three-phase systems to standalone UPS models, compact single-phase systems and UPS designed to handle regenerative loads from lifts.
+Complementing these are kite-marked, performance-tested static inverters for emergency lighting systems and a range of compact, quiet and efficient standby generators, which complete the portfolio, whilst our own team of engineers are there to support them nationwide, 24/7, 365 days a year.